FACTBOX-Countries scramble after Thomas Cook collapse strands travellers | Devdiscourse

-The company ran hotels, resorts and airlines ferrying 19 million people a year to 16 different countries.
-Here is a summary of actions being taken:
+The company ran hotels, resorts, and airlines ferrying 19 million people a year to 16 different countries.
+Here is a summary of the actions being taken:

 GERMANY

-Thomas Cook holiday airline Condor says it will continue its flight operation despite its parent company's insolvency.
+Thomas Cook holiday airline Condor has said it would continue to operate flights despite its parent company's insolvency.

-"Condor ... is continuing operations," the German airline said in a statement.
+The German government will decide within the next coming days on whether to offer financial support to Condor, German Economy Minister Peter Altmaier said on Tuesday.
 Thomas Cook says there are roughly 140,000 holidaymakers currently travelling with its German units.

+Thomas Cook's Nordic business said it would continue to operate as it is a separate legal entity from its London-listed parent and added that it was looking for new owners.

+The Nordic arm of Thomas Cook said on Monday all its flights would resume on Tuesday, although some disruptions were reported.
+The Nordic business consists of two legal entities, Thomas Cook Northern Europe and Thomas Cook Scandinavian Airlines, and is also known as Ving Group.

 FRANCE